sunfounder/davinci-kit-for-raspberry-pi/docs/source/iot/smart_curtain.rst

 .. image:: img/window2.png
     :align: center

-Once added, you can use the Switch widget to control the LED.
-The brightness value detected by the photoresistor will be displayed on the Text widget and the Chart widget will show the change over time.
+Once added, you can use the Switch widget to control the LED; the value of the photoresistor on the Text widget will be updated every 1 minute, when the value > 100, the motor rotates clockwise for 5 seconds; if the value is less than 20, the motor rotates counterclockwise for 5 seconds.
+You can see the change over time in the Chart widget.

 Code Explanation
 ----------------------